Razia-Shaheen-Sara/Netpractice_42/Readme.md

 <details><summary>Level 7: TWO ROUTERS</summary>

 <img width="947" alt="level 7" src="https://github.com/user-attachments/assets/77e8cfe3-c534-4b02-be4b-24e3f1691217" />
-Between two routers, the IPs must be connected, meaning they should be sequential (1 more or 1 less) and within the same subnet.
+Between two routers, the IPs must be connected, meaning they should be sequential (1 more or 1 less) and within a specific range (discussed below).

 - In this example, the fourth octet of R21 must be **253**, not **255**.
 Here's why:
-- The **CIDR notation/Subnet mask** determines group sizes, also known as the **block size**.
+- The **CIDR notation/Subnet mask** determines group sizes, known as the **block size**.
 - The **first and last IPs in a block are not usable**:
   - The first IP is the **Network Address**.
   - The last IP is the **Broadcast Address**.